hiben/SyShMaVi/README.md

 The main part of this code was written in 2008 but never made public.
 My interest in this was revived a bit in 2021/22 because of the soon (?) release of the System Shock remake by *Nightdive* (I'm a backer).

+*Edit:* The remake was released in the meantime - and I mostly like what was delivered.
+Waiting for patch 1.2 gives me some time to think about this project.

 The code is at its core a Java port of TSSHP - The System Shock Hack Project.
 It is used for reading resources and was the base of the 3d rendering code.
 The 3d rendering part uses JOGL and is therefore quite different.